Father Marquette Statue

-Located in front of the famous Joan of Arc Chapel on Marquette campus, the Father Jacques Marquette sculpture pays tribute to the university’s namesake.
+Located in front of Coughlin Hall on the Marquette campus, the Father Jacques Marquette sculpture pays tribute to the university’s namesake.
 Father Marquette was a 17th century French Jesuit missionary and explorer.
 He is particularly known for surveying and mapping the northern portion of the Mississippi River alongside French-Canadian explorer Louis Jolliet.

 Father Marquette statue in its original location near the Joan of Arc Chapel.
 Photo: Brigid Nannenhorn

 Closer look at the Father Marquette Statue Photo: Brigid Nannenhorn